-3.3 Record agreements made, stating the specification, contract terms and any post-contract requirements 3.4 Adhere to organisational policies and procedures, legal and ethical requirements Additional information about this unit requirements N/A Unit aim (s) This unit aims to develop the knowledge and skills required to procure products and/or services.
+3.3 Record agreements made, stating the specification, contract terms and any post-contract requirements 3.4 Adhere to organisational policies and procedures, legal and ethical requirements Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to procure products and/or services.
 Upon completion of this unit, learners will be able to identify procurement requirements, select suppliers and buy products and/or services.
 Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Management & Leadership (2012) National Occupational Standards: CFAM&LED1 Decide whether to produce or buy in products and/or services CFAM&LED2 Procure products and/or services CFAM&LED3 Select suppliers through a tendering process

+Title: T/506/1929 Implement change

+Level: 3

+Credit Value: 5

+GLH: 28

-Title: T/506/1929 Implement change Level: 3 Credit Value: 5 GLH: 28 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles of change management 1.1 Explain the importance of effective leadership when implementing change 1.2 Explain the role of internal and external stakeholders in the management of change 1.3 Evaluate the suitability of change management models for different contexts 1.4 Explain how to assess the business risks associated with change 1.5 Assess the need for contingency planning when implementing change 1.6 Assess the need for crisis management when implementing change 1.7 Explain the different types of barriers to change and how to deal with these Explain how to evaluate change management projects Be able to plan the implementation of change 2.1 Explain the need for change 2.2 Explain the potential consequences of not implementing change 2.3 Explain the roles and responsibilities of a change management project team 2.4 Develop a plan that includes specific, measurable, achievable, realistic and time-bound (SMART) objectives and
+Learning Outcomes The learner will: Assessment Criteria The learner can:

+Understand the principles of change management 1.1 Explain the importance of effective leadership when implementing change 1.2 Explain the role of internal and external stakeholders in the management of change 1.3 Evaluate the suitability of change management models for different contexts 1.4 Explain how to assess the business risks associated with change 1.5 Assess the need for contingency planning when implementing change 1.6 Assess the need for crisis management when implementing change 1.7 Explain the different types of barriersto change and how to deal with these 1.8 Explain how to evaluate change management projects

+Be able to plan the implementation of change 2.1 Explain the need for change 2.2 Explain the potential consequences ofnot implementing change 2.3 Explain the roles and responsibilities of a change management project team 2.4 Develop a plan that includes specific, measurable, achievable, realistic and time-bound (SMART) objectives and

-2.5 resources Brief team members on their roles and responsibilities and the objectives of the change Gain acceptance to the need for change from team members and other stakeholders 3.
-Be able to manage the implementation of a change plan 3.1 Explain organisational escalation processes for reporting problems 3.2 Analyse the advantages and disadvantages of monitoring techniques 3.3 Implement the plan within the agreed timescale 3.4 Provide support to team members and other stakeholders according to identified needs 3.5 Monitor the progress of the implementation against the plan 3.6 Manage problems in accordance with contingency plans 4.
-Be able to evaluate the effectiveness of the implementation of change plans 4.1 Assess the suitability of techniques used to analyse the effectiveness of change 4.2 Collate valid feedback and information from stakeholders 4.3 Analyse feedback and information against agreed criteria 4.4 Identify areas for future improvement 4.5 Communicate the lessons learned with those who may benefit Add ditional information about this unit N/A
+resources Brief team members on their roles and responsibilities and the objectivesof the change 2.5 Gain acceptance to the need for change from team members andother stakeholders Be able to manage the implementation of a change plan 3.1 Explain organisational escalation processes for reporting problems 3.2 Analyse the advantages and disadvantages of monitoring techniques 3.3 Implement the plan within the agreed timescale 3.4 Provide support to team members and other stakeholders according toidentified needs 3.5 Monitor the progress of the implementation against the plan 3.6 Manage problems in accordance with contingency plans 4.
+Be able to evaluate the effectivened of the implementation of change plans 4.1 Assess the suitability of techniques used to analyse the effectiveness ofchange 4.2 Collate valid feedback and information from stakeholders 4.3 Analyse feedback and information against agreed criteria 4.4 Identify areas for future improvement 4.5 Communicate the lessons learnedwith those who may benefit Additional information about this un it N/A

-This unit aims to develop the knowledge and skills required to implement change and introduces learners to the key principles of change management.
-Upon completion of this unit, learners will be able to plan and manage the implementation of change.
+Unit aim (s) This unit aims to develop the knowledge and skills required to implement change and introduces learners to the key principles of change management.
+Upon completion of this unit, learners will be ableto plan and manage the implementation of change.
 After having implemented change, learners will also be able to evaluate the effectiveness of the implementation of changed plans.
-Skills CFA Assessment Strategy Competence units (S/NVQ) Management & Leadership (2012) National Occupational Standards: CFAM&LCA2 Plan change CFAM&LCA3 Engage people in change CFAM&LCA4 Implement change CFAM&LCA5 Evaluate change
+Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Management & Leadership (2012) National Occupational Standards: